Salina

 The Challenge

-When we began to think about the optimal conversation between the system and the user, we detected two main challenges:
+When I began to think about the optimal conversation between the system and the user, I detected three main challenges:

-- Be able to create a smooth flow between mobile/desktop, as the user will need to configure their accounts and further authenticate using both devices
+- I had to create a smooth flow between mobile/desktop, as the user will need to configure their accounts and further authenticate using both devices

-- Create a common language to explain how to use the application, posible errors, and other system messages without making them heavily technical
+- I had to provide a common language to explain how to use the application, posible errors, and other system messages without making them heavily technical

 Technical Context

-Biometrics are commonly used to control access to digital resources.
-It reduces password fatigue, improves user experience, and avoids stress on company's support and IT teams (traditional authentication require passwords to be reset, and managements of password databases and systems).
+Biometrics are widely used to control access to digital resources, reducing password fatigue, enhancing user experience, and easing the burden on company support and IT teams—who traditionally handle password resets and manage complex password systems

 Salina is a SAAS and users can easily enter Salina's environment through a common browser.
-However, the entry point for the user will always be another application in which they intend to authenticate.
+However, the entry point for the user could be another application in which they intend to authenticate.
 The first time they try to enter these applications in their work environment (think tools like Github, Slack or Jira), they should activate their account by providing their work email and validate it through a code they will receive in their email.
-Until here, very traditional.

-- User try to enter a 3rd party application and they choose Authentication with Salina
+- User try to enter a 3rd party application and choose Authentication with Salina

 - User enters only their email in their desktop version of Salina and a push notification is sent to their device

-- User clicks on their device's notification and it will open Salina
+- User clicks on their device's notification and Salina is open

-- Salina opens the mobile's biometric tool and, after verification, provides information about the login attempt, which the user should validate
+- Salina uses the mobile's biometric tool and, after verification, provides information about the login attempt, which the user should validate

-- The mobile application sends information to the back-end and after several verifications, send the password directly to the desktop application via Bluetooth.
+- The mobile application sends information to the back-end and after credential verification, sends the password directly to the desktop application via Bluetooth.

 - User's identity is validated and the login is automatically granted and executed.